 SCHOOLS

 Possibly more meaningful, however, are the points of growth in our students and communities that are much more difficult to quantify.
 How a student feels a sense of accomplishment and ownership when they see the seedlings they planted start to bear fruit.
 How exploration leads to critical thinking and self-learning.
 Learning how to work in teams leads to building relationships and developing leadership skills.
-Not to mention the benefit and joy of being outdoors, having their hands in soil, putting good old fashioned hard work into a project that will benefit many.
+Not to mention the benefit and joy of being outdoors, having their hands in soil, putting good old-fashioned hard work into a project that will benefit many.

 The list of positive benefits of the more intangible variety is seemingly endless.
 Our students learn the ways of urban agriculture and begin to claim their part of a food system that otherwise had excluded them.